D-Robotics/rdk_doc_en/docs/linux_development/driver_development/driver_spi_dev.md

 ### Hardware initialization

 The hardware initialization function is as follows.
-The meaning of the registers can be confirmed by checking with the Horizon related information.
+The meaning of the registers can be confirmed by checking with the D-Robotics related information.

 ```c
 /* spi hw init */